 Key features of OpenTofu

-- Open governance model – Maintained by the Linux Foundation with contributions from a wide range of stakeholders, ensuring community ownership and long-term transparency.
+- Open governance model – Maintained as a CNCF project under the Linux Foundation with contributions from a wide range of stakeholders, ensuring community ownership and long-term transparency.

 - Feature parity and continuity – Offers full compatibility with existing Terraform configurations, while introducing improvements such as clearer versioning and faster release cycles.